Capresso Infinity Conical Burr Grinder Review

 The precise steel burrs and the low RPM motor are excellent, especially for the price you pay.
 You can expect them to last you for years.
 However, the housing is made of ABS plastic, which might not stand up well to rough handling.

 It’s worth mentioning that Capresso does make an Infinity model which has a heavy-duty zinc die-cast housing.
 A metal case is a more durable option than the ABS plastic model.
 A downside, though, is the increased weight.

-At this price point, you shouldn’t really expect to find a burr grinder that lasts you for years and years.
+Sure, there are cheaper grinders like the Brentwood coffee grinder.
+Still, at this price point, you shouldn’t really expect to find a burr grinder that lasts you for years and years.
 However, with a little TLC and regular cleaning, it can last up to five years if you grind just for a couple of cups of coffee every day.
 And should anything go wrong within the first year of purchase, you’re covered by Capresso’s warranty policy.
 (2)

 Ease Of Use – 4/5

 The Capresso Infinity is an entry-level grinder, so it is quite simple to use.
 It does take a bit of getting used to, though.
 This coffee grinder comes with a timer dial, which you can set from 5 to 60 seconds.